-When you open the door to custom mirror colours, your design possibilities take on a whole new dimension of brilliance and character.
+When you open the door to a custom color mirror, your design possibilities take on a whole new dimension of brilliance and character.

-Whilst the traditional silver mirror glass offers lucid clarity, reflecting light back as it is seen through the human eye, with coloured mirror glass, you get a unique perspective, channelled through the colour you choose, from mysterious grey to warming bronze.
+Whilst the traditional silver mirror glass offers lucid clarity, reflecting light back as it is seen through the human eye, with color mirror glass, you get a unique perspective, channeled through the color you choose, from mysterious grey to warming bronze.

 To create bronze or smoky grey mirrors, the tint is added to the glass before the silvering process is applied to the back of the mirror.
 This silvering is what creates the desired reflective surface.

-As a result, you get the intrigue and softer ambience of the coloured glass, as well as the liquid-crystal quality of a traditional mirror surface, just with a gorgeous tint.
-The advantage of using colours is that your mirror becomes an eye-catching architectural feature to compliment, contrast or enhance the rest of your interior design.
+As a result, you get the intrigue and softer ambiance of the colored glass, as well as the liquid-crystal quality of a traditional mirror surface, just with a gorgeous tint.
+The advantage of using colors is that your mirror becomes an eye-catching architectural feature to compliment, contrast or enhance the rest of your interior design.

-Here’s a guide to the different mirror colours you can use and all the various ways you can customise them to transform your home’s ambience.
+Here’s a guide to the different mirror colours you can use and all the various ways you can customize them to transform your home’s ambience.